1000-Peso Challenge: Guimaras

 |1530 – 1545 H||Mango Ambulant Vendors – pasalubong buying (Jordan)|

-*Optional: Alubihod Beach, Southeast Asian Fisheries Development Center (SEAFDEC) Igang Marine Station, Island Hopping (Turtle Island (Natago Beach), Ave Maria Island, Baras Cave), Guimaras Wonder’s Farm, Sad-Sad Falls, Buho Ramirez Cave, Tatlong Pulo Beach,
+*Places you can also visit: Alubihod Beach, Southeast Asian Fisheries Development Center (SEAFDEC) Igang Marine Station, Island Hopping (Turtle Island (Natago Beach), Ave Maria Island, Baras Cave), Guimaras Wonder’s Farm, Sad-Sad Falls, Buho Ramirez Cave, Tatlong Pulo Beach,

 |Iloilo Parola Wharf – Jordan Wharf (Boat Fare)||PhP 14 (US$ 0.27)|